Traditional Cremation Costs in Ohio (2026)

 Regional Context for Cremation in Ohio

 Most Ohio crematories are operated by funeral homes rather than standalone facilities, which means direct cremation in Ohio usually goes through a funeral home intake even when no service is attached.
-This does not materially change the $1,700 price point in Ohio, but it means the intake paperwork and authorization timelines mirror those of a full-service arrangement.
+That does not materially change the $1,700 price point in Ohio, but average cremation and national median cost benchmarks vary widely by state, with Maryland at $7,023 and the national median cost of direct cremation at $2,202, so the intake paperwork and authorization timelines still tend to mirror those of a full-service arrangement.

 Cremation Resources